apmckinlay/natureapp/herps/westskink.md

 If attacked, Western Skink can cast off their tail.
 The tail continues to wiggle, distracting the predator, and giving the skink a chance to escape.
 The tail will grow back, but it will be darker and less evenly shaped.

-**Many-lined Skink** are found on the central Great Plains of the United States.
+**Could it be?** **Many-lined Skink** are found on the central Great Plains of the United States.
 They have more stripes and a longer tail.

 **Did you know?** Female skinks lay 2-6 eggs in July or August.
 Unlike other lizards, they stay with their eggs, protect them from predators, maintain the nest, and even lie on the eggs to keep them warm.